Eschatologue/CM_wiki/docs/equipment/weapon/mastery.md

 _**Prerequisite:** :weapon-prop-reach: ^^Reach^^ or :weapon-prop-versatile: ^^Versatile^^ property_

-As an Attack action, you can choose a target within your :rsc: Speed and move torwards it in a straight line without provoking :rsc-r: Opportunity Attack and make an attack against it with :d20-adv: Advantage.
+As an :rsc-a: **Attack** action, you can choose a target within your :rsc: Speed and move torwards it in a straight line and make an attack against it with :d20-adv: Advantage.
+This movement does not provoking :rsc-r: Opportunity Attack

 ---